-Aztec Protocol Doesn’t Want DeFi Without Privacy, and Neither Should You
+Aztec Protocol Doesn’t Want DeFi Without Privacy.
+Neither Should You.

 Today, Aztec Protocol, a highly-anticipated privacy layer, launched its mainnet on Ethereum.
 The protocol obfuscates inputs and outputs using zero-knowledge proofs, and several DeFi projects have already shown interest in integrating the technology.